datarobot/datarobot-user-models/public_dropin_environments/python3_xgboost/README.md

 - The data sent to custom model can be used to make predictions without additional pre-processing
 - Regression models return a single floating point per row of prediction data
-- Binary classification models return two floating point values that sum to 1.0 per row of prediction data
+- Binary classification models return one floating point value <= 1.0 or two floating point values that sum to 1.0 per row of prediction data.
+  - Single value output is assumed to be the positive class probability
-  - The first value is the positive class probability, the second is the negative class probability
+  - Multi value it is assumed that the first value is the negative class probability, the second is the positive class probability
 - There is a single pkl file present

 If these assumptions are incorrect for your model, you should make a copy of [custom.py](https://github.com/datarobot/datarobot-user-models/blob/master/model_templates/inference/python3_xgboost/custom.py), modify it as needed, and include in your custom model archive.